joetainment/bill-and-buck/story__main__chapter__first_contact.md

 As he closed in, he heard the most unexpected sounds.

-Squeak…  squeak…     jingle,   jungle….    ding, ding…
+Squeak, squeak...     jingle,   jingle...    ding, ding...

 Wilbert paused for a moment, and actually chuckled slightly.
 The sounds were very recognizable.
 In fact, he heard them pretty often.
 They were the sounds of his cat’s toys.